Eurovision Young Dancers 1985

-The Eurovision Young Dancers 1985 was the first edition of the Eurovision Young Dancers, held at Teatro Municipale in Reggio Emilia, Italy, on 16 June 1985.
-Organised by the European Broadcasting Union (EBU) and host broadcaster Radiotelevisione Italiana (RAI), dancers from twelve countries participated in the televised final.
+Eurovision Young Dancers 1985 was the first edition of Eurovision Young Dancers, held on 16 June 1985 at Teatro Municipale in Reggio Emilia, Italy, and presented by Carla Fracci and Gheorghe Iancu.
+It was organised by the European Broadcasting Union (EBU) and host broadcaster Radiotelevisione Italiana (RAI).
+Dancers from twelve countries participated in the televised final.

-Arantxa Argüelles of Spain won the contest, with Norway and Sweden placing second and third respectively.
+The winner was Arantxa Argüelles from Spain, with Arne Fagerholt from Norway placing second, and Mia Stagh and Göran Svalberg from Sweden placing third.